Last update: 4 December 2022

 For any question or remark, you can contact me (Marc-Henry Geay) on the contact page.

 CyberGordon website is made with Bootstrap, JQuery and Datatables.
-The logo (shield with wen) is part of Material icons and others small SVG icons come from Heroicons.
+The logo uses Comfortaa font and Material icon (shield with wen).
+Others small SVG icons come from Heroicons.
 All backend (request, engine, result processing) is developed with Python 3 invoked in AWS Lambda functions.

 Observables are only searched in open security databases' existing records, no new request or scan against observables are made.
 However, live DNS lookup (engine 7) could be considred as an exception.